caleb-cox/commando-hacker-witch/README.md

 Missile attack that causes 1d6+2 damage (+2 per level of mana burn)

 #### Magic Armor
-A magic bubble around the caster absorbs any damage until its HP are depleted or dispelled.
+A magic bubble around the caster absorbs any damage until its Health are depleted or dispelled.
 The bubble has 4 hitpoint and each level of mana burn adds 4 more.
 Excess damage is not transferred.

 ### 3rd Circle Spells
 #### Chain Lightning